 This toolkit helps hospitals make care safer for mechanically ventilated patients in intensive care units.

 This is an ongoing project that will generate a toolkit to help surgical units improve safety culture and reduce surgical site infections and other complications.

-- AHRQ Safety Program for Ambulatory Surgery Centers
+- Toolkit To Improve Safety in Ambulatory Surgery Centers

-This ongoing project will generate a toolkit to help ambulatory surgery centers reduce surgical site infections and other complications.
+This toolkit helps ambulatory surgery centers reduce surgical site infections and other complications.

 - Toolkit To Reduce CAUTI and Other HAIs in Long-Term Care Facilities

 This toolkit helps nursing homes and long-term-care facilities reduce catheter-associated urinary tract infection (CAUTI) and other HAIs.

-- AHRQ Safety Program for Enhanced Recovery After Surgery
+- AHRQ Safety Program for Improving Surgical Care and Recovery

 - AHRQ Safety Program for Improving Antibiotic Use